Nick2191/DB-Permalist-Project/README.md

-The Permalist Project is a Database project to create to-do list with persistant data.
+The Permalist Project is a Database project to create to-do list app with persistant data.
 This was a part of the Full Stack Web Dev course I am learning from.

 Database used is PostgreSQL, Node.Js/Express.JS used to create the application.
 This is my first use of dotenv to keep local evnvironment variables separate, but I included a .env.example file to be used as a template.